OUR HISTORY 1852-2020

 The Mount Desert Larger Parish was organized in 1930 and served and sustained five area churches, the Somesville Union Meeting House being one of them.
 It employed two full-time ministers.
 The organization enabled the three smallest churches to keep their doors open and the two small (but a little larger) to keep a less-than-full-time minister.
 Due to changing needs the Larger Parish was dissolved in 1989 and the Somesville Church was once again “on its own.”

 In 1945 the Somesville Parsonage was acquired and in 1960 the Parish House was constructed.
-One of the former pastors, David Stillman and his wife Dotty Kay, are now members, and the most recent settled pastor, Victory Stanley, retired Sept.
+One of the former pastors, David Stillman and his wife Dotty Kay, are now members.
+The most recent settled pastor, Victor Stanley, retired Sept.
 30, 2019 after 17 years of ministry.
 The Intentional Interim Pastor, Janet Adair Hansen, began Nov.
 1, 2019, serving until a new permanent pastor is found.

 As this church goes from strength to strength, we end with a quote from Dr. Leavitt’s paper "One Hundred (now 150) Years of Life":